alex/what-happens-when/README.rst

 In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.

-Convert non-ASCII Unicode characters in hostname
+Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------

 * The browser checks the hostname for characters that are not in ``a-z``,